durrantlab/subpex/README.md

 - scikit-learn
 - yaml

+Note that installing SubPEx into an existing environment is not officially supported.

 ### Configuring a SubPEx run

-Currently, users must manually set up their SubPEx simulations by editing key SubPEx/WESTPA files.
-We hope to soon develop an autobuilder ("wizard") to simplify this process.
+Users should take advantage of our autobuilder (`wizard.py`) to setup their SubPEx simulations.
+In some cases, however, users may wish to manually set up their simulations by editing key SubPEx/WESTPA files.
+This approach is not officially supported, but we provide the below instructions for advanced/adventurous users.

 ___Link your preliminary, equilibrated simulation___